StevenLong/DataRepresentationAndQueryingProject2015/README.md

 ##Users

-  The type of users this API could be useful to is a broad and varied.
+  The type of users this API could be useful to is a broad and varied group.
 One of the primary uses for this API is to help determine the proper allocation of funding and resources for both institutes and for the various fields those institutes provide.
 It can also be used to determine overall interest in the individual fields, allowing institutes to schedule more of less of said fields as needed.
-It can also be used, in conjunction with course completion data, to determine success rates of courses, as well as the number of newly qualified individuals.
+It can also be used, in conjunction with course completion data, to determine success rates of courses, as well as the number of newly qualified individuals that will likely be entering the workforce.